algakovic/PSO_Database/README.md

 # PSO_Database
-This is a Python program designed to use SQL to store and handle incoming game data.
+This is a Python program designed to use SQL to store and handle incoming user provided data.
-Data such as character stats will be added to the database using the tracker Python script program.
+Data such as character stats can be added to the database using the Python tracker program.
-Data will be easily retrievable.
+Data from the database is easily retrievable and modifiable.

 ## Usage
 Running the tracker script with ```./tracker``` will output a menu and ask you what you want to do.